 For a lower budget film, MERMAID’S SONG does an incredible job of recreating its period setting.
 So many smaller films run into issues with period settings, but director Nicholas Humphries and his crew nailed it.
 This makes what follows so much more convincing and able to hold attention.

 MERMAID’S SONG is a good film, just misleadingly advertised.
 That’s a recurring issue I’ve had with Wild Eye, (see my review for SOFT MATTER).
-They pick up some great films that deserve a release but hype them in a way that means many viewers will come away disappointed.
-This is an entertaining film, but it works as a gangster film with some fairy tale/supernatural elements worked in here and there.
+They pick up some great films that deserve a release.
+But then hype them in a way that means many viewers will come away disappointed.
+This is an entertaining film.
+But it works as a gangster film with some fairy tale/supernatural elements worked in here and there.
 BOARDWALK EMPIRE with a touch of THE LITTLE MERMAID as it were.

-The film’s few effects are well done and when we do see Charlotte’s mermaid form it’s creepy and anything but seductive.
+The film’s few effects are well done.
+When we do see Charlotte’s mermaid form it’s creepy and anything but seductive.
 However, anyone expecting a

 Take it for what it is, not what the poster claims it is and the MERMAID’S SONG will be a pleasant one.
 MERMAID’S SONG is currently available on VOD from Wild Eye Releasing.